-Irish artist and writer Christy Brown, passed away on this day (Sept 7) in 1981, is remembered by many people as a character played by Daniel Day-Lewis in the movie "My Left Foot."
+Irish artist and writer Christy Brown, who passed away on this day September 7, 1981, is remembered by many people as a character played by Daniel Day-Lewis in the movie "My Left Foot."

 Christy Brown was born with cerebral palsy.
 The condition was isolating but it also informed his determination to become a singular chronicler of the human spirit.
 He produced hundreds of paintings in addition to writing over a thousand letters, a classic memoir, four novels and four books of poetry – all with the toes of his left foot, the only limb he had muscular control over.
 So how did he manage to achieve all this?

 Christy Brown was born on June 5, 1932, after a three-day labor in Dublin’s Rotunda Hospital.
 He was the twelfth of twenty-two children born to Bridget and Patrick Brown, of which thirteen survived.
 The Browns lived in a small terraced house.
 Christy’s father was a bricklayer and many of his sons followed him into that profession.
 When asked by a journalist if he ever wondered what his life would have been like without his “terrible handicap”, Christy laughed and said, “I know.
 I would have been a good bricklayer like my father.”

 Christy’s mother struggled to get a diagnosis of Christy’s condition.
 It was later determined that Christy was a ‘mental defective’ who should be placed in an institution.
 Parts of his brain were damaged due to a lack of oxygen at birth – but, although physically impaired, his mind functioned perfectly.
 Bridget insisted he would not be sent away.
 Her daughter Anne said later that Bridget “always knew there was something there; she saw that light in his eyes.
 And she brought out that brightness, that spark.”